autarch/blog.urth.org/content/posts/2023-12-28-eating-vegan-in-taiwan.md

 Install the Google Translate
 [Android app](https://play.google.com/store/apps/details?id=com.google.android.apps.translate) or
 [iPhone app](https://apps.apple.com/us/app/google-translate/id414706506).
 This app is fantastic!
-You can use it for near real-time voice translations.
-You can also use to point your camera at written text to get a translation.
-In my recent experience this reasonable well on menus, and I'm able to "read" a Chinese menu, though see below for more detail on understanding menus.
+You can point your camera at written text to get a translation, and in my recent experience this reasonably well on menus.
+I'm able to "read" a Chinese menu using the app, though see below for more detail on understanding menus.

 The Google Translate app also does real time (ish) audio translation, so you can have (slow) conversations with people in Chinese.
 That said, if a restaurant is very busy the staff may not be